Sangyoon-Bae/fmriprep_preprocessing/README.md

 # Common Use
 - time.sh : Apply timeseries.py code to a fmriprep of one subject (similar to atlas_one.sh)

+# Details
+each subject has several fmriprep images in terms of run some subjects have 1~4 runs, others have 3 runs and the others have 5~6 runs -> all names of the job text files include run number

 # Basic command
 - qstat -f: check the queues
 - qconf -sc: check the options of job